 - 4.1.
-Whilst College staff are not responsible for investigating abuse it is essential that any suspicions of significant harm or allegations of abuse are promptly recorded and acted upon and treated seriously. - 4.2.
+The college has a number of well promoted channels for learners to refer or report a concern.
+This extends to a specific email address and a phone text number to help when a learner might not want to approach a member of staff in the first instance. - 4.2.
+Noexcuseforabuse@derwentside.ac.uk or text 07984 404 691 - 4.3.
+Where there is a safeguarding concern the college will as far as possible ensure the child's wishes and feelings are taken into account when determining what action to take and what services to provide. - 4.4.
+Whilst College staff are not responsible for investigating abuse it is essential that any suspicions of significant harm or allegations of abuse are promptly recorded and acted upon and treated seriously. - 4.5.
 The following brief notes provide guidance for staff who receive a disclosure or who have concerns about allegations of abuse against a Young Person (under18) or Adult at Risk (18 or over).
-Full details of the Safeguarding Young People and Adults at Risk Policy is available on the College Intranet. - 4.3.
-Where a member of staff has any concerns about the risk of possible or actual radicalisation of an individual, then she/he is required to report that immediately to a Designated Safeguarding Lead (DSL). - 4.4.
-The DSL will then refer the concern via CHANNEL, which uses existing collaboration between local authorities, statutory partners, the police and the local community to identify individuals at risk of being drawn into terrorism, assess the nature and extent of that risk and develop the most appropriate support for the individuals concerned. - 4.5.
-The College provides guidance to all staff and learners on the key contact details for additional support and it is reflected in Appendices C and D of this document. - 4.6.
-A member of staff receiving a Disclosure must: - take all allegations or suspicions of abuseseriously; - respond with tact and sensitivity to anyone who confides in you; - stay calm and reassure the learner that she/he is right to tell someone of their concerns; - reassure the learner that it is right to speak to someone; - inform the learner that information will be passed on to whom, and why (i.e. the appropriate person in College who will seek further advice and help); - ensure tact and diplomacy and discretion (only the people who need to know will be told); - allow the learner to speak freely in her/his own way and time and at her/his own pace.; - avoid interrupting when the learner is recalling significant events.; - only clarify what the learner is trying to say and ascertain whether there are any immediate issues of safety for the learner or any other learner(s); - take notes as accurately as possible what was said, use the learner's own words; do not interpret.
+Full details of the Safeguarding Young People and Adults at Risk Policy is available on the College Intranet. - 4.6.
+Where a member of staff has any concerns about the risk of possible or actual radicalisation of an individual, then she/he is required to report that immediately to a Designated Safeguarding Lead (DSL). - 4.7.
+The DSL will then refer the concern via CHANNEL, which uses existing collaboration between local authorities, statutory partners, the police and the local community to identify individuals at risk of being drawn into terrorism, assess the nature and extent of that risk and develop the most appropriate support for the individuals concerned. - 4.8.
+The College provides guidance to all staff and learners on the key contact details for additional support and it is reflected in Appendices C and D of this document. - 4.9.
+A member of staff receiving a Disclosure must: - take all allegations or suspicions of abuseseriously; - respond with tact and sensitivity to anyone who confides in you; - stay calm and reassure the learner that she/he is right to tell someone of their concerns; - reassure the learnerthat it is right to speak to someone; - inform the learner that information will be passed on to whom, and why (i.e. the appropriateperson in College who will seekfurther advice and help); - ensure tact and diplomacy and discretion (only the people who need to know will be told); - allow the learner to speak freely in her/his own way and time and at her/his own pace.; - avoid interrupting when the learner is recalling significantevents.; - only clarify what the learner is trying to say and ascertain whether there are any immediate issues of safety for the learner or any other learner(s); - take notes as accurately as possible what was said, use the learner's own words; do not interpret.

-4.7.
+4.10.
 Key information to note when receiving a Direct Disclosure